dingkaixin/learngit/readme.txt

-git is distributed version control system git is free software distributed under the GPL.

-git is distributed version control system git is free software distributed under the GPL.
+git is version control system. git is free software.